RohithRao0507/Assignment-Protein/README.md

-# Distance Matrix Calculation Report
+#Part 1: Distance Matrix Calculation Report

 ## Objective
 Calculate the minimal Euclidean distance between the two closest atoms of any two positions in a protein coordinate dataset.